assetgraph/assetgraph/README.rst

 Creating an AssetGraph object::

     var AssetGraph = require('assetgraph'),
-        ag = new AssetGraph(optionsObject);
+        ag = new AssetGraph(options);

 Currently the only supported option is `root`, which specifies the root url of the graph.
-It can be provided either as a fully qualified url or a (optionally relative) file system path, and it defaults to the current directory.
-The `root` option is required to resolve root-relative urls in files loaded from disc.
+It is required for AssetGraph to be able to resolve root-relative urls in assets loaded from disc.
+It can be specified either as a fully qualified url or a (optionally relative) file system path, and it defaults to the current directory.
 The AssetGraph constructor normalizes the root to an absolute url ending in a slash and makes it available as the `root` property of the AssetGraph instance.

 Example usage::